suricata3838/bunzz_EscrowByAgent_review/doc/Overview.md

     - get the payment passively from the contract.
 3. Agent:
     - trigger the transfer of payment from Sender to Recipient.
-    - get the agent fee passively on each release is executed.
+    - get the agent fee passively on each payment transfer(`release()`) is executed.
 4. Contract deployer:
     - deploy this module contract.
     - configure the fee percent to give to both of Agent and Contract owner.
-    *CAUTION* : The gas fee to execute `release()` should be much cheaper than the Agent fee.
+    *CAUTION* : The gas fee to execute payment transfer(`release()`) should be much cheaper than the Agent fee.
 Otherwise nobody won't become Agent because they would keep losing money!
 5. Contract owner:
    - get the owner fee passively on each release is executed.
 If Contract deployer won't transfer the ownership, deployer will be an owner.